Frequently Asked Questions Express Entry

 Understanding how your work experience is evaluated under the Express Entry system can help you effectively present your qualifications and increase your chances of receiving an invitation to apply for permanent residency.
 By carefully selecting your NOC code, providing detailed letters of recommendation and ensuring the consistency of your application, you can showcase your work experience and maximize your CRS score.

-How are age points calculated in the CRS?
+How are age points calculated?

 Age is an important factor in the Global Ranking System (GRS) used by the Express Entry system to rank applicants.
 Younger applicants are often perceived as having greater potential for long-term economic contribution to Canada.
 In this section, we'll discuss how age points are calculated in the CRS and provide examples to help you understand how your age can affect your score.